 Asking for help is courageous.
-For years, I struggled with asking for help because I didn’t actually believe people could get sober.
+For years, I struggled with asking for help because I didn’t actually believe people could get sober and truly overcome addiction.
 My mentor won me over by vulnerably sharing his own experience.
 Until he shared, I didn’t think he understood my history or circumstance.
 But he did understand.
 And if he could get better, I could too.

 In my recovery process, I discovered that it was a self-centered life that made me fall into addiction.
 My mentor told me that anytime I could ‘get out of myself’ and care about someone else it was a good thing, even more so when it was inconvenient.
 He gave me the chance to put this into practice when he invited me to share my story at a detox center.

 When I shared my story, people received hope and help.
 This gave me a high in a way drugs never did or could.
 Sure, there were times it was inconvenient to go share, but I never once regretted it.

 After a year of showing up at that center every single Sunday, they offered me a job.
 My life has never been the same.
 Today, I continue to share my story with the intention of inspiring others that there is hope for them too.
 By giving away what I have been given in my 12-step fellowship, I stay sober and encourage others on their journey to sobriety as well.

 Taking OneStep Forward